KDI School of Public Policy and Management: History

-The KDI School was established in 1997 under the authorization of the Ministry of Education and Human Resources Development by the Korea Development Institute (KDI), an autonomous economic policy think tank set up by the South Korean government in 1971 to provide research and analysis of economic policy decisions and to monitor South Korea's rapid economic development.
-As Korea's leading think tank, the Korea Development Institute established the KDI School of Public Policy and Management to educate and develop the next generation of leaders in a rapidly changing global economy.
+The KDI School was established in 1997 by the Ministry of Education and Human Resources Development and the Korea Development Institute (KDI).
+KDI was an economic policy think tank set up by the South Korean government in 1971 the Korea Development Institute established the KDI School of Public Policy and Management.

-Throughout its young history, the KDI School of Public Policy and Management has formed partnerships with major institutions and agencies related to South Korea's economic and international activities.
-In 1999, the school was appointed by the Korea International Cooperation Agency (KOICA) as a partner institution, sharing knowledge and resources while also supporting a small number of students with scholarships.
-In 2001, the KDI School was designated as the Korean hub for the World Bank's Global Development Learning Network.
-More recently, the World Bank has appointed the school with the role of Global Development Learning Network (GDLN) Global Secretariat.
+The KDI School of Public Policy and Management has partnerships with major institutions and agencies related to South Korea's economic and international activities.
+In 1999, the school was appointed by the Korea International Cooperation Agency (KOICA) as a partner.
+In 2001, the KDI School became the Korean hub for the World Bank's Global Development Learning Network.

 In 2015, the KDI School was relocated from Hoegi-dong, Dongdaemun District, to Sejong City.
 This move was, in part, due to the earlier creation of Sejong City from parts of both South Chungcheong Province and North Chungcheong Province by the Korean government.
 The Korean government established Sejong City as a de facto administrative capital for South Korea and since construction, over 36 government agencies have relocated from Seoul and other cities to it.
 As the Korea Development Institute's main mission is to conduct economic research and produce reports for government agencies and private businesses, the move of the KDI School was in coordination with the greater movement of government agencies that the Korea Development Institute works closely with.